Wales in the world wars: Frongoch prisoners of the Irish Easter Rising

 Until 1916 the camp housed German prisoners of war in a yellow distillery and crude huts, but in the wake of the 1916 Easter Rising in Dublin, Ireland, the German prisoners were moved and it was used as an internment camp for approximately 1,800 Irish republicans, held without trial.
 Among them such notables as Michael Collins, who were accorded the status of prisoners of war.
 Among the prisoners were the future Hollywood actor Arthur Shields and sportsman and referee Tom Burke.
 Later the camps such as Frongoch became known as ollscoil na réabhlóide ("Universities of Revolution") where future leaders including Michael Collins, Terence McSwiney and J. J. O'Connell began to plan the coming struggle for independence.
 Elwyn Edwards, a local councillor, historian and poet suggests that the Irish War of Independence was won in Fongoch in Wales.

 World War II

 For the first time in centuries, the population of Wales went into decline; unemployment reduced only with the production demands of the Second World War.

+German plans for Operation Sea Lion, the proposed invasion of the British mainland, which were translated into English by the University of Oxford following the war, contained detailed plans for the occupation of Wales.
+The plans reportedly included the Balkanisation of the United Kingdom, including the creation of a semi-autonomous Welsh state in which the Welsh language would have been banned and a significant proportion of the male population conscripted into military service.
+An extract from the documents stated:Unlike the bright English they are dark and small in stature.
+Even though they have largely abandoned their language, they have still retained a reasonably strong awareness of their distinctive heritage and culture.